 The steel used to manufacture the mill is also very important.
 Choose a rolling mill made with a good, high-quality hardened steel—this helps ensure that the mill can not only produce crisp, even forms but will also have a long and profitable service life worthy of your investment in it.
 Durston rolling mills are among the best on the market, created from hardened steel and highly unlikely to dent, crack, or become damaged.

 Some rolling mills are simply equipped with a smooth, flat roller while others have a combination roller.
 The combination roller offers a section of flat surface and a section with wire grooves.
 The wire grooves do not roll perfectly round wire, though; for that, you would need a full round rolling mill.
 The wire grooves roll mainly square wire.
 Extension rollers are also an addition that a rolling mill may have; extension rollers are rollers that extend out to the side of the rolling mill.
 These typically allow you to roll half round wire or D-shaped grooves.
 There are other shapes available, too, based on your design needs.

 When deciding which rolling mill to purchase, think about the work you want to accomplish using the rolling mill.
 Determine if the grooves or extension rollers are important for your process or not.
 It can save you money and also can extend your flat roller space allowing you to roll larger dimensions of metal.
 Whether you are rolling scrap metal, ingots, and wire, or patterning flat sheet you’ll find the mill you need at Rio.
-Give our technical support team a call and we will be happy to help you find the rolling mill that’s just right for you!
+Give our Tech Team a call and we will be happy to help you find the rolling mill that’s just right for you!